teamhanko/hanko/backend/README.md

 Create a file with the name `config.yaml` and paste the config from below.
 Fill out the parameters marked with `<CHANGE-ME>` and, if you have access to an SMTP server, fill out the corresponding parameters with the information of your SMTP server.

+If you don't know how to fill the webauthn config, see [here](./docs/Config.md#web-authentication).

 ```yaml
 database:
   user: <CHANGE-ME>